SysKitTeam/docs-insights/README.md

 * Insights gathers ULS, SQL and Windows Event Logs across all servers and all farms
 * Easily search, filter and export ULS, SQL and Windows Event Logs
 * Receive email alerts regarding to the problem that you want to proactively track
-* Monitor the most relevant performance counters based on servers miniRole
+* Monitor the most relevant performance counters based on server's role
 * Receive email alerts if one of the performance counters reaches warning or critical value

 SysKit Insights is perfect solutions for SharePoint admins who want to keep a close watch on their environment but don’t want to spend hours and hours on end to achieve it.